maubuz/2W6-Notes/docs/wk4/wk4_2_boxModel.md

 20. Inspect the `<div>` element and observe it's box size.
-What is it's total box size in the screen (including padding, border and padding)?
+What is it's total box size in the screen (including  border and padding)?